ADVERTISEMENT

 We can use the eigenvalues for:

-• Eigenvalue analysis is used in the design of autostereoscopic systems to reproduce car vibrations caused by the music.
+• Eigenvalue analysis is used in the design of autostereoscopic systems to reproduce car vibrations caused by music.

 • Electrical engineering: the application of eigenvalues can be used to separate three-phase systems by converting symmetrical components.